pantsudev/krkrz_ecosystem_guide/README.md

 For now I'm just adding a word about text formatting.

 ## Fonts and default formatting
 For many VNs their dialogue stays visually rather static throughout, and might be monospaced.
-Monospacing is natural
-for Japanese text given the use of full-width glyphs, but outside of IDEs should have no place in western locales.
+Monospacing is natural for Japanese kana & kanji, but should have no place in western dialogue text.

 In fact, shipping a game with monospaced dialogue in English ought to be outlawed.